-Heading inland, the 1,500 hectare Burren National Park is open all year round and free to access, but it’s worth booking a guided walk.
-Primary school lessons about the iconic limestone pavement and the many rare species of flora and fauna are sure to come flooding back.
+Heading inland, the 1,500 hectares of the Burren are open all year round and free to access, but it’s worth booking a guided walk or exploring the Burren Discovery Trail.
+You'll learn about the iconic limestone pavement and the many rare species of flora and fauna in the area.

 While you’re in the area, check out the Burren Food Trail, a selection of curated gastronomical expeditions with themes like Farm to Fork and Taste the Ocean.
 Stop at every point, or dip in and out along the way.

-World class scenery makes for some pretty spectacular golf.
-From the stunning natural terrain at Lahinch Golf Club’s ‘Old Course’, to the idyllic crescent beach at Doonbeg Golf Club, with Atlantic views on almost all of its 18 holes; a round on this landscape is always a good idea.
+World-class scenery makes for some pretty spectacular golf.
+From the stunning natural terrain at Lahinch Golf Club’s ‘Old Course’, to the idyllic crescent beach at Doonbeg Golf Club with Atlantic views on almost all of its 18 holes, Clare is a golfer's paradise.

 Heading south, a 30-minute boat ride from Kilrush brings you to historic Scattery Island in the Shannon Estuary.
 Hear all about the Viking raids and battles that took place on the island during your walking tour of the monastic settlement, which boasts the highest round tower in Ireland.